About Us

 Sharyon Thompson, Secretary

-Hi !
-I am Sharyon Thompson.
-I am the Director for region three and secretary for Louisiana equine council .
-I currently serve as president of the Louisiana State Appaloosa club.
-I have worked with animals most all of my life.
-I have showed multiple breeds of dogs and finished champions in several breeds.
-For several years I showed Persian cats and took international wins each year that I showed.
-I worked as an adult leader for the 4-H for many years in West Texas with the dog and horse program there.
-I enjoy riding sidesaddle and carriage driving as well as trail riding.
+For several years she showed Persian cats and took international wins each year that she showed.
+She worked as an adult leader for the 4-H for many years in West Texas with the dog and horse program there.
+Sharon enjoys riding sidesaddle and carriage driving as well as trail riding.

 Our Board Members